Doron-L/PriceOfCall/README.md

 ## Back to an exploratory data analysis

-**???In order to look for valuable objective that can be found from this data set???**, I left the time and date features and looked at other ones.
+As it was challenging to have a time prediction, I left the time and date features and looked at other ones.
 I looked at the industry and campaign type, as they have the fewest number of categories.
 Thus, I chose the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data and less features.
 Then, I performed exploratory data analysis of the pick-up ratio over these two features.

 We can see that there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_industry_png)